tsmall/essays/src/2015/Newsletter/101--TomEtTeresa.md

 into the Rocky Mountain National Park.

 <span class="voice--tom">
-I got to experience my first high altitude experience.
+This was my first high altitude experience.
 I watched the altimeter on my phone climb and climb as we drove up the road, reaching a height of 11,780 feet.
 </span>